Queens Estate Litigation

 Kinship Discovery

 Sometimes distant relatives of the decedent claim an inheritance upon his or her death.
-Kinship asset discovery is the process used to determine whether the claimant is next of kin and should therefore inherit.
-During kinship discovery, the survivor will need to prove, using testimony and certified records, she had a blood relationship to the decedent and nobody else is a closer blood relative.
-In New York, next of kin are called distributes.
+Kinship hearings and discovery is the process used to determine whether a claimant is next of kin and should therefore inherit.
+In New York, next of kin are called distributees.
+During kinship discovery, the claiming survivor will need to prove, using testimony and certified records, that she had a blood relationship to the decedent and nobody else is a closer blood relative.
 She will also need to establish whether or not there are other blood relatives with the same degree of biological closeness to the decedent.
-A Queens estate litigation attorney can assist you with proceedings of this nature.
+A knowledgeable Queens estate litigation attorney can assist you with proceedings of this nature.

 Real Estate Disputes

-Sometimes the most heated disputes after someone dies are related to real estate.
+Sometimes the most heated disputes after someone dies are related to the real estate he or she owned.
 These disputes can take various forms.
 The decedent may have only left real estate behind upon his death, or real estate may be the most valuable asset in the whole estate.
 An administrator or executor can start proceedings in landlord-tenant courts in order to require tenants to vacate.
-However, it may be more appropriate to institute an ejectment or turnover action in the Surrogate’s Court to get a family member or estate beneficiary to vacate the property after the property owner dies.
+However, it may be more appropriate to institute an ejectment or turnover action in Queens Surrogate’s Court to get a family member or estate beneficiary to vacate the property after the property owner dies.

 Another common type of real estate dispute that arises after a property owner’s death is a partition action of property owned by the decedent and another person.
-A partition can be obtained to physically divide property such that both the decedent’s estate and the other person have a portion that he holds as sole owner.
-However, a partition by sale is more common, and in this type of partition, the property is sold at auction and the co-owners split the sales proceeds.
+A partition can be obtained to physically divide property such that the decedent’s estate and the other person each have a portion that he or she holds as sole owner.
+However, a partition by sale is more common, and in this type of partition, the property is sold at auction, and the co-owners split the sales proceeds.

 Consult a Skillful Estate Litigation Lawyer in Queens

-Estate litigation in Queens may be linked to a contentious family battle.
+Estate litigation in Queens may be linked to contentious family battles.
 Estate litigation demands an experienced attorney’s attention.
 That attorney will need to be compassionate with regard to the family members’ needs and also have an outstanding grasp of the law.
-Jules Haas is a knowledgeable lawyer who has handled matters related to wills, trusts, and other estate issues for over thirty-five years.
-If you need to commence a turnover proceeding or bring a will contest, you can consult Jules Haas at (212) 355-2575 or contact us through our online form.
+Jules Haas is a knowledgeable lawyer who has handled matters related to wills, trusts, and other estate issues for over 40 years.
+Whether you need to commence a turnover proceeding or bring a will contest, you can consult Jules Haas at (212) 355-2575 or contact us through our online form.
 Our firm offers a free review of cases, as well as reasonable fee structures.